1. Eat essential fats and phospholipids:

 Avoid harmful fats:

-- Minimise your intake of fried or processed food and saturated fat from meat and dairy products.
+- Minimise your intake of fried or processed food and Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. from meat and dairy products.

 - Minimise your consumption of deep-fried foods.
 Poach, steam or steam-fry food instead.